James-E-A/winpoll/README.md

 for sock, events in p.poll(timeout=3):
     print(f"Socket {sock} is ready with {events}")

-# wsapoll objects acquire no resources and have no cleanup requirement
+# like select.poll objects, winpoll.wsapoll objects acquire no resources
-# besides plain garbage collection
+# thus have no cleanup requirement besides plain garbage collection
 ```